GuildCrafts/core-algorithms/algorithms.md

 #### makeChange

-Given a price and an amount paid, return the number of coins in each denomination that should be given as change.
+Given a price and an amount paid in $US, return the number of coins in each denomination that should be given as change, if the seller is required to minimize the total number of coins comprising the change.
+Use a source, such as the (United States Mint)[https://www.usmint.gov/circulating-coins-production?program=Circulating+Coins], to determine which denominations of coins are in circulation.
+As shown in the examples, all denominations must be included in the returned object, even when the count of coins of a denomination is 0.
+There is no constraint on the order of the entries in a returned object.

 _Note: because JavaScript is [bad at decimal math](http://adripofjavascript.com/blog/drips/avoiding-problems-with-decimal-math-in-javascript.html), the inputs are given as integers that represent dollar + cent amounts, so `139` = $1.39._